klauseduard/under-over-models/chapters/03-organizational-models.md

 Designing effective organizational models involves navigating an inherent trade-off between simplicity and complexity, each offering distinct advantages and disadvantages.
 This trade-off is central to avoiding both underfitting (oversimplification) and overfitting (excessive complexity) the organizational model to its environment and tasks.

+It's important to note that in this section, we're primarily examining the dimension of structural complexity—how organizations are designed, managed, coordinated, and controlled.
+This structural dimension is distinct from, though related to, the complexity of domain representation that will be explored in Chapter 4: Stakeholder Dynamics.
+Structural complexity refers to the elaborateness of an organization's mechanisms, hierarchies, and processes, while domain representation concerns how accurately the organization's models capture the essential complexity of the problems it aims to solve.

 Various frameworks and methodologies exist to help organizations navigate this complexity trade-off.
 For organizations focused on software development, [Domain-Driven Design](https://www.domainlanguage.com/ddd/) (DDD) offers strategic